wmalyk/katacoda-scenarios/hello-world2/step3.md

 Find the service in the catalog and click on it to launch its management interface.

+We want to place an order through the EnterpriseWeb API - we can do this via command line or a REST client:

+- Via command line:

-We want to place an order through the EnterpriseWeb API - we will use the console for this, return to your terminal window.
+ - we will use the console for this, return to your terminal window.

-Copy the following REST command to the terminal, and substitute the Package URL found inside the EnterpriseWeb portal for the variable [[PACKAGE_URL]]
+ - Copy the following REST command to the terminal, and substitute the Package URL found inside the EnterpriseWeb portal for the variable [[PACKAGE_URL]]

 `curl -X POST -d '{ns: {name: "Katacoda Portal",ref: "[[PACKAGE_URL]]",params: [{id: "host_name", value: "malyk.net"}]}}' http://localhost:8078/api/provisioning/order`{{copy}}

-Execute that command to create the portal.
+ - Execute that command to create the portal.

+or

+- Via a REST client

+ - Place a POST to: http://99.252.147.90:8078/api/oss/order

+ - Make the body: '{ns: {name: "Katacoda Portal",ref: "[[PACKAGE_URL]]",params: [{id: "host_name", value: "malyk.net"}]}}' http://localhost:8078/api/provisioning/order`{{copy}}

+ - and substitute the Package URL found inside the EnterpriseWeb portal for the variable [[PACKAGE_URL]]

+ - submit

 ## Viewing the Instance